7 Best Gaming PCs of 2025

 Buying a new gaming requires you to have a good knowledge of PC hardware.
 Not every PC is good at gaming.
 CPU, GPU, and RAM decide the gaming performance of a PC.
 Choose a gaming PC that comes with the latest graphics card and CPU.
 In addtion to CPU and GPU, make sure you PC has at least 16GB of RAM for smoother performance.

+The question is whether to choose a prebuilt or custom gaming PC.
 Buy a prebuilt gaming PC if you don’t know how to build one.
 A prebuilt gaming PC is assembled by the industry experts with the most compatible parts available.
 Prebuilt gaming rigs are often accompanied by added features like warranty, after-sale support, and peripherals.

 Building your own gaming PC requires an extensive knowledge of PC hardware.
 You should know which parts will go on together to build a high-end gaming machine.
 A custom-built PC gives you freedom to choose your prefered parts.